jayprophit/knowledge-base/temp_reorg/docs/security/quantum_resistant_cryptography.md

         c_prime = np.mod(np.dot(ciphertext, P_inv), 2)

         # Decode using the private key (simplified)
-        # In practice, this would use the Goppa code decoder
+        # In practice, this would use the Goppa code decoder:
         m_hat = c_prime[:self.k]  # This is a simplification

         # Recover original message